CSUA/aprilfools-sp18/README.md

 This means no Node/React, no Django, no PHP even.
 In fact, this webpage is completely static.

-I am using some tools like Pandoc and Sass, but I consider them not to be web frameworks.
+I am using Pandoc, but I consider Pandoc to be closer to a document compiler than a web framework.

 The tech stack is using tried and trusted Unix-y tools: Apache/Nginx serving HTML and CSS generated via Make and Awk.